Leslie Hureau, the Epitome of a Student-Athlete

 Sept.
 12, 2012

-Bloomington, Ind. - Indiana senior Leslie Hureau sits at No. 50 in the initial Intercollegiate Tennis Association's (ITA) rankings of the 2012-13 season.
+Bloomington, Ind. - Indiana senior Leslie Hureau sits at No. 50 in the initial Intercollegiate Tennis Association's (ITA) rankings for the 2012-13 season.
 Hureau, a former All-American and three-time All-Big Ten honoree, will begin the final season of her already illustrious IU career with the Adidas Hoosier Classic at the end of September.

 A native of Annecy-le-Vieux, France, Hureau has made the most of her opportunities in Bloomington.
 It began with her freshman season, where she was just one of 12 players in the country to be named a regional Rookie of the Year by the ITA and was also an All-Big Ten selection.
 She ended the 2009-10 season with a 25-11 singles record and added 19 wins in doubles.